 The bill would also require the employer to offer the employee representative the opportunity to sit and discuss the subcontracting effort.
 This is for the benefit of the employer, just as much as for the employees.

-This bill is truly about protecting employers and employees.
-It will help our boards of education and county college boards of trustees and it will protect our school professionals who provide essential services within a school community to ensure the very best learning environment for our students.
+We believe this bill will help our boards of education and county college boards of trustees and will protect our school professionals who provide essential services within a school community to ensure the very best learning environment for our students.

 NJEA urges your support of this bill.